 St. The Way of Jacob

-St. Jojoba Way in Lithuania
+St. Jojūbas road in Lithuania

-2009 Member of the European Parliament dr. Laima Liucija Andrikienė joined St. Jacob Road Friends Parliamentary Group at the European Parliament.
-Encouraged by fellow MEPs from other countries, 2012 Laima Andrikienė started promoting Camino de Santiago in Lithuania.
-Jacob’s path, which leads to the Cathedral of Santiago de Compostela.
+2009 Member of the European Parliament dr. Laima Liucija Andrikienė joined the St. Jacob's Friends of Parliament group in the European Parliament.
+Encouraged by fellow MEPs from other countries, 2012 In Lithuania, Laima Andrikienė started promoting the Camino de Santiago - St. Jacob’s Road, which leads to the Cathedral of Santiago de Compostela.
 The patron saint of Vilnius, Metropolitan Gintaras Grušas, became the patron of the whole large project, and the plenary session of the Lithuanian Bishops' Conference (LVK) decided to support this project and disseminate information about it.

-There are four international St. Jacob's Paths:
+There are four international St. The ways of Jacob: